sandeep-tukaram/algods/ds/README.md

 In case of  a datastructure:

 ### Components
-Any structure has elements and memory locations.
-Think of the simplest of the datastructure - a variable.
-A variable in programming is a memory location where you store an element.
-Element has datatype - either primitive or object/record type.
-In case of an object, the variable technically is a reference which refers to a storage location in a heap (memory).
-Think storage to keep simple whereever possible.
+A datastructure stores elements in memory locations.
+The simplest of the datastructure is a variable.
+In languages like java, variables stores primitive element in stack memory.
+Likewise a reference in java points to an object stored in heap.
 + element(s)
 + memory location(s)

 ### Relations
 Datastructure is a way to store a set of elements into available memory locations.
 We need a scheme to determine which element goes in where.

 Relations may exist
 + among elements, ex. order relation.
 + among memory locations - contiguous, links etc.
 + between memory location and elements - hashing.

 Datastructures incorporate relation when organizing elements.